 How Much Time in Cartagena

-Three days in Cartagena is perfect.
-It’s enough time to explore the walled city, see most of the major sights, and spend a day at the beach.
-If you wish to do a day trip from the city, you may want to add an additional day.
+Three days in Cartagena is an ideal duration.
+This allows enough time to explore the walled city, visit major attractions, and enjoy a day at the beach.
+If you plan to take a day trip from the city, consider adding an extra day to your itinerary.

 How to Get Around Cartagena